DavidBert/OMDI_JO2024/docs/Introduction_git.md

 #### After Merging:

-1. Close the GitLab issue once the pull request is merged.
+1. Close the GitHub issue once the pull request is merged.
 2. All team members should pull the latest changes:
 ```
 git checkout main